 Perhaps I’m being unfair to this company.
 Maybe it’s all automated and no one is spending any effort processing my invoice.
 Maybe a computer picks up all the fails and generates an automatic letter (maybe… but this is not our firms experience with processes like this).

 However, it’s the call to action that’s wrong.
 Even if this is the case, why not route the failed transaction item to an outbound queue or dialer?

 I’m scratching my head to think of any real reason why a company would result in a snail mail customer contact process for something so simple and the only thing I can think of is privacy and fraud.

-The company may hold a concern about calling up people and asking for their financial details.
+The company may hold concern about calling up people and asking for their financial details.
 However, this is regularly overcome by financial services companies.
-Some companies for example, use a ‘call & response’ technique.
+Some companies, for example, use a ‘call & response’ technique.
 They provide me with some of my personal information and ask me to supply the rest.
 Or they ask me for a portion of my security code or password.